MicrosoftDocs/cognitive-toolkit-docs/articles/Build-your-own-image-classifier-using-Transfer-Learning.md

 ms.devlang:   python
 ---

-# Build your own imaage classifier using Transfer Learning
+# Build your own image classifier using Transfer Learning

 **Table of Contents**